+The discount rate was determined by reference to Russian rouble denominated bonds issued by the Government of the Russian Federation chosen to match the duration of the post-employment benefit obligations.
 The assumed average salary and pension payment increases for Group employees have been calculated on the basis of inflation forecasts, analysis of increases of past salaries and the general salary policy of the Group.
-Inflation forecasts have been estimated to reduce from 5.4 percent in 2017 to 4.3 percent in 2022 and subsequent years.

 Mortality assumptions are based on the Russian mortality tables published by the State Statistics Committee of the Russian Federation from the year 2010 adjusted for estimates of mortality improvements in the future periods, which management believes are the most conservative and prudent Russian whole-population mortality tables available.